Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 The people paid to influence Congress write the bills Congress passes.

-Lobbyists routinely write entire bills and hand them to members of Congress, who file them as their own.
-The public never finds out who actually wrote the law.
-The fix is to get every member on the record - asked to sign a pledge, with voters told who signs and who refuses.
+Lobbyists write whole bills and hand them to members, who file them as their own.
+You never find out who really wrote the law.
+The fix is to get every member on the record - asked to sign a pledge, with you told who signs and who won’t.

 The honest situation